 Rainbow Artists Talk About Their Lives

-Join us for an exquisite insight to the lives and work of four Rainbow artists as they talk about their art practice and their personal journeys into and with the Rainbow communities.
+Join us for an exquisite insight to the lives and work of three Rainbow artists as they talk about their art practice and their personal journeys into and with the Rainbow communities.

 Steve Lovett (He/Him, They/Them, She/Her) is an artist, educator and education researcher who has lived, worked and been involved in the queer life of Tāmaki Makaurau from the early 1980s.
 Lovett has recently completed research into social class and literacy acquisition in art education.
 In 2015 Lovett curated Rereading the Rainbow, a survey show focused on recent queer art practices at Rm Gallery.